 3. Cool in the tin then turn out onto a rack to cool completely.
 Serve as it is or dusted with icing sugar or with a dollop of yoghurt or a scoop of gelato.

-Silvia Colloca shares her Italian family secrets in the brand-new series, Cook like an Italian.
+Silvia Colloca shares her best Italian family secrets in Cook like an Italian.